DianYu420376/CS262-Homework/README.md

 Keep in mind that you can only send messages to exist users.

+Notebook is appened at the end of this README

 ### How to run the server:

   #### 1. First open up the terminal and run the server: